Relying on AI to draft Oregon legal documents has pitfalls that could wreck your estate

 AI may come to have varying use throughout many industries, including the legal and judicial world.
 However, legal instruments and documents prepared solely by an AI tool may not stand up to legal scrutiny in court.

 If a judge considers an AI-drafted document invalid, they can reject the document entirely.
 For example, if a judge rejected your AI-generated Oregon will, your estate wishes could wind up being set aside.
-The judge may then resort to processing your estate according to Oregon inheritance defaults—which means that your estate could be handled in a way that is legal, but contrary to your wishes.
+The judge may then resort to processing your estate according to Oregon inheritance defaults.
+Your estate could be handled in a way that is legal, but contrary to your wishes.

-AI may not be trained on current case law and recent legal rulings
+6. AI training might not include current case law and recent legal rulings

 Laws change.
 New rulings influence interpretations.
 Case law is always a work in progress, but that doesn’t mean current case law is part of an AI model’s training.
-That could cause an AI tool to create documents that run counter to current law, which in turn could invalidate the entire document or be drafted in a way that isn’t legally enforceable.
+That could cause an AI tool to create documents that run counter to current law.
+In turn, this could invalidate the entire document or be legally unenforceable.

 AI tools can have a role in estate planning, but that doesn’t mean you want the bots to be your next lawyer.
 Tools such as ChatGPT can be a great way to help you gain an understanding of the legal documents you might need for your estate, come up with questions to ask an attorney, or organize your notes.